Best Guitar String Lubricant Cleaner And Alternatives (2023)

 Alternatives To Professional String Lubricant

-There are a number of products that, though they aren’t advertised as guitar string lubricant, may seem like viable alternatives.
+There are a number of products that, though they aren’t advertised as guitar string lubricants, may seem like viable alternatives.
 Just because a product is a good lubricant, though, doesn’t necessarily make it a good string lubricant.
-In fact, some of these products, aside from being inferior lubricants, may even damage your guitar’s finish.

 Olive Oil